splunk/splunk-sdk-csharp-pcl/README.md

 The Splunk Enterprise SDK for C# version 2.x is a rewrite of the 1.x SDK, and introduces completely new APIs.

->**Important**: Applications built with Splunk Enterprise SDK for C# version 1.x will not recompile using Splunk Enterprise SDK for C# version 2.xf.__
+>**Important**: Applications built with Splunk Enterprise SDK for C# version 1.x will not recompile using Splunk Enterprise SDK for C# version 2.xf.

 Splunk Enterprise SDK for C# version 2.x includes a subset of the capability in version 1.0 of the SDK, and focuses on the most common customer scenarios.
-The major focus areas are _search_, _search jobs_, _configuration_, and _modular inputs_.
+The major focus areas are search, search jobs, configuration, and modular inputs.

 The areas that are covered are:
 * Login